Warrego Highway Upgrade, Australia

 The WHUP comprises 15 upgrade projects located between Toowoomba and Miles to be delivered by 2019.
 The upgrade works are being managed by the Department of Transport and Main Roads.

-With a $110m investment, the first stage of the project involves the upgrade of the 5.7km road between Toowoomba and Oakey, starting from Nugent Pinch Road to west of Charlton.
-This section of the highway is used by more than 15,000 vehicles a day, which is expected to increase to 30,000 a day in the next 20 years.
+With a $110m investment, the first stage of the project involved the upgrade of the 5.7km road between Toowoomba and Oakey, starting from Nugent Pinch Road to west of Charlton.
+Completed in July 2016, this section of the highway is used by more than 15,000 vehicles a day, which is expected to increase to 30,000 a day in the next 20 years.

-The $155m stage two of the project from Toowoomba to Oakey will involve the addition of two extra lanes between Charlton and Kingsthorpe.
+The $155m stage two of the project from Toowoomba to Oakey involves the addition of two extra lanes between Charlton and Kingsthorpe.
 Stage three of the project involves the addition of two extra lanes from Kingsthorpe to Oakey.
 The project is expected to be completed with a $2m investment.

-The fourth stage will involve the construction of overtaking lanes between Oakey and Dalby with an estimated $44m investment.
+The fourth stage involves the construction of overtaking lanes between Oakey and Dalby with an estimated $44m investment.

 Dalby western access upgrade works will be completed as part of the fifth stage, which will involve safety works on a number of intersections and creation of access points from adjacent industrial developments on the western outskirts of Dalby.
 The fifth stage is estimated to cost $59m.